 The rolling back take is also a recognizable BJJ move.
 It is a great way of obtaining the back from side control, half guard, or the mount.
 It is also a surprising move that most opponents won’t be expecting.
 However, it is, arguably, the most complex of all the rolling Jiu-Jitsu attacks we’ll cover today.

 Let’s say you find yourself in your opponent’s half guard.
 The goal is to use the fact that one of your legs is in between theirs.
 You’ll want to fall to the hip on the side of your trapped leg.
 Make sure that you keep the leg inside theirs, and press your knee to their bottom hip.
 Also, make it a point to have the opponent on their side, and not on their back.
 For the roll, rach over and look to place your shoulder on the ground, while you grip their bottom leg with both hands.
 All you want to do now is go to your back and extend your legs.

 While this roll gets you straight into back control, you also have a great attacking checkpoint along the way.
 Right after you get your back on the mats, you’ll be in the track position.
-From there you can go for leg locks, neck cranks or get to the back.
-If you go straight for the back, you’ll end up with a rear naked choke directly most of the times.
+From there you can go for leg locks, neck cranks, or get to the back.
+If you go straight for the back, you’ll end up with a Rear Naked Choke directly most of the time.

 The rolling kneebar is great as a takedown or even as the move from the bottom.
 From the feet, you can do it reactively, if an opponent gets behind.
 You can also do it proactively, and position your body so that you hunt for it.
 From the bottom, you can use a multitude of guards to get into position for such a roll.